Varsha20064/ContextOS/README.md

 # 🌍 Vision

-The future of AI isn't about building bigger models.
+Every AI application will eventually require intelligent context management.

-It's about giving models the right knowledge at the right time.
+Just as operating systems abstracted hardware complexity for software, **ContextOS abstracts context complexity for AI.**

-ContextOS Proxy is building the infrastructure that every future AI application will rely on.
+Instead of making models smarter, we make **context smarter**.

-**Instead of making models smarter, we make context smarter.**
+**ContextOS is building the infrastructure layer that powers the next generation of AI applications.**